1831 Indiana gubernatorial election

-The 1831 Indiana gubernatorial election took place on August 1, 1831 under the provisions of the Constitution of Indiana.
+The 1831 Indiana gubernatorial election took place on August 1, 1831, under the provisions of the Constitution of Indiana.
 It was the sixth gubernatorial election in the State of Indiana.
 Noah Noble, a former state representative from Franklin County serving since 1830 as one of the commissioners of the Michigan Road, defeated state Representative James G. Read and outgoing Lieutenant Governor Milton Stapp.
 The election took place concurrently with races for lieutenant governor and members of the Indiana General Assembly.

 James B. Ray, the controversial incumbent governor, was term-limited and ineligible to run for a third consecutive mandate.
 Ray's popularity had declined precipitously following his narrow re-election in 1828.
-A contentious battle to shape the composition of the state supreme court made a permanent black mark on his reputation, as Ray was accused of arranging judicial nominations to promote his candidacy for the United States Senate.
+A contentious battle to shape the composition of the state supreme court left a permanent mark on his reputation, as Ray was accused of arranging judicial nominations to promote his candidacy for the United States Senate.
 Much of his term was consumed by efforts to establish a state system of roads and canals.
 The centerpiece of this system was the Michigan Road running from Madison to Logansport.
 Over Ray's objections, the legislature named Noble a commissioner on the project to oversee awarding contracts for completion of the road in sections.
 By the end of 1830 all 163 miles of the road had been let to contractors at a total cost of over $62,000, making significant progress towards the opening of the road.